e-c-k-e-r/vall-e/README.md

 #### Training on Low-VRAM Cards

-During experimentation, I've found I can comfortably train on a 4070Ti (12GiB VRAM) with `trainer.deepspeed.compression_training` enabled with both the AR and NAR at a batch size of 16.
+During experimentation, I've found I can comfortably train on a 4070Ti (12GiB VRAM) with `trainer.deepspeed.compression_training` enabled with both the AR and NAR at a batch size of 16, albeit I feel this is mostly snakeoil.
+Better VRAM savings can be had with use of BitsAndBytes and their respective flags (specifically its AdamW implementation).

 VRAM use is also predicated on your dataset; a mix of large and small utterances will cause VRAM usage to spike and can trigger OOM conditions during the backwards pass if you are not careful.

 Additionally, under Windows, I managed to finetune the AR on my 2060 (6GiB VRAM) with a batch size of 8 (although, with the card as a secondary GPU).

+#### Backend Architectures

+As the core of VALL-E makes use of a language model, various LLM architectures can be supported and slotted in.
+Currently supported:

+* `transformer`: a basic attention-based transformer implementation, with attention heads + feed forwards.
+* `retnet`: using [TorchScale's RetNet](https://github.com/microsoft/torchscale/blob/main/torchscale/architecture/retnet.py) implementation, a retention-based approach can be used instead.
+  - Its implementation for MoE can also be utilized.
+* `llama`: using HF transformer's LLaMa implementation for its attention-based transformer, boasting RoPE and other improvements.
+* `mixtral`: using HF transformer's Mixtral implementation for its attention-based transformer, also utilizing its MoE implementation.
+* `bitnet`: using [this](https://github.com/kyegomez/BitNet/) implementation of BitNet's transformer.
+  - Setting `bitsandbytes.bitnet=True` will make use of BitNet's linear implementation.

 ## Export